 But things are looking up.
 Summer is just around the corner, and with a little luck we’ll soon be able to travel more freely!

 My short-term travel and get-back-in-shape plan includes a multi-day bicycle vacation, which I hope to be able to take within the next month.
 Want to know more about the possibilities for bicycle tourism here in Bavaria?
 Then keep reading!!

 In case you didn’t know it, Bavaria is a fantastic bicycle tourism destination.
 The government has invested heavily in creating and maintaining a large number of dedicated, well-marked bike paths, making it really easy to navigate the various routes.
 Add in a tourism infrastructure that caters very effectively to bicycle travelers, and you have a winning combination for experienced bicycle tourists and first timers alike.

 What sort of routes are available?

-Of course, there are plenty of other route types available, including circular and point-to-point tours.
-Several cater to a particular interest, such as pilgrimage or historical sites, or culinary pursuits such as beer, wine and even potatoes!
+Of course, there are plenty of other route types available, including circular and point-to-point tours, and off-road tracks that follow forest roads and can incorporate to some pretty awesome singletrack.
+Several routes cater to a particular interest, such as pilgrimage or historical sites, or culinary pursuits such as beer, wine and even potatoes!
 The good folks at Bayern Tourismus have put together a terrific guide to many of these possibilities, which can be found here.

-The route I’m planning is the Bodensee to Königssee Radweg, passing through southern Bavaria from west to east while hugging the foothills of the Alps.
+The tour I’m hoping to do one day soon is the Bodensee to Königssee Radweg, passing through southern Bavaria from west to east while hugging the foothills of the Alps.